ApolloLSY/MLrepro_Arxiv/README.md

 |                           | - [ ] Compare differences between different models and our model       | 1.22      |

 Taking into account potential unexpected emergencies or unplanned situations, there is a 2-day buffer.
 The project is scheduled to be completed by January 24th.

-normalization:
->HumanMethylation450 array, we used the pipeline developed by Touleimat and Tost (21).
-Individual data points with detection P > 0.01 or number of beads <3 were treated as missing data.
-Samples with >20% missing probes were treated as missing data. linear model was developed.
-SVM model is constructed in a similar manner as the linear regression method.
-For a given CpG site j, we used xij and yij as the training data set to build an SVM model.[their R package](http://www.hsph.harvard.edu/liming-liang/cross-tissue-methylation/).